wpmudev/whmcs-wordpress-integration/readme.txt

 5. Add the [wcp_content] shortcode to the page to display the main WHMCS content area.
 6. You can add the other Shortcodes listed on the WHMCS Integration Settings page to you Sidebars or other pages to display other WHMCS information

 The Endpoint Slug is the slug that signals that the following page is to be pulled from the WHMCS site.
-It defaults to “whmcsportal”.
+It defaults to ï¿½whmcsportalï¿½.
 The permalinks will look like.

 http://wpwhmcs.com/whmcsportal/clientarea.php/